quran/quran-ios/README.md

 This is a simple (madani based) quran app for iOS (iPhone/iPad).

+# IMPORTANT ANNOUNCEMENT

+We decided to close source the full app code due to multiple incidents of publishing the app code **as it is** without any -even minor- changes on the app store (to the extent that some use our screenshots).
+Other incidents include selling the source code online to take advantage of innocent people who are unaware of this open source project.

+We currently thinking of splitting up the app into modules and open source individual modules.
+People can use these modules in their existing Islamic apps to add Quran reading functionalities or create a full Quran reading app.
+We don't have a timeline on when this is going to be released.

+In the mean time, you can use this repo to file issues and we will do our best to address them inshaa'Allah.

 ## Beta Testing

 It would be great if you could send an e-mail to ios@quran.com then we will notify you for beta builds and you can then help us find bugs before going live.